Apple Watch Series 6: Best smart wearable money can buy

 Also, Watch Series 6 houses a U1 chip and Ultra-Wideband (UWB) antennas.
 This will enable the device to have precise directional and spatial awareness so that it can connect with compatible objects such as make smart cars open doors or start an engine without having to use a physical key.

-It has several potential life-saving features such as the Irregular Heart Rhythm notifications, ECG to detect Atrial Fibrillation (Afib), and Fall Detection.
+Like the predecessor, It comes with several potential life-saving features such as the Irregular Heart Rhythm notifications, ECG to detect Afib, and Fall Detection with SOS emergency call.

-With the addition of a SpO2 blood-oxygen monitor and always-on altimeter, the new Apple Watch is now a complete package for fitness and health-conscious consumers.
+With the addition of a SpO2 sensor for blood oxygen levels and an always-on altimeter, the new Apple Watch is now a complete package for fitness and health-conscious consumers.

+During the on-demand Blood-Oxygen tracking, the Watch asks the user to place the hand on a flat surface.
+Also, we should make sure the strap is tightly wrapped around the wrists for error-free reading.
+I worked on me pretty fine and just to be sure, I tried this on my wife too, Watch Series 6, and got the same results.

 However, what impresses me the most is the user-interface and intelligence of the Apple Watch.
 It is like operating an iPhone on the wrist and is simple to understand even for rookie users.

-By the way, Series 6 comes with fast charging feature and it can power up from zero to 80% in 60 minutes and to 100% in about 90 minutes in total.
+By the way, Series 6 comes with a fast-charging feature and it can power up from zero to 80% in 60 minutes and to 100% in about 90 minutes in total.
 This is 33% faster than its predecessor.

-Once it is sufficiently charged, I can head to the bed wearing the Watch.
-Once the Wind Down is
+With a full charge, Apple's smart wearable (44mm model) easily lasts two days and with smart tracking, as mentioned above, it will always notify you in the right interval time to charge up the Watch.

 Final thoughts